-2.4.
-The Earth's magnetic field
+3.4 The Earth's magnetic field

-The geomagnetic field at or near the surface of the Earth originates largely from within and around the Earth's core.
-The geomagnetic field can be described in terms of the declination, D, inclination, I, and the total force vector F (Figure 6).
-The vertical component of the magnetic intensity of the Earth's magnetic field varies with latitude, from a minimum of around 30,000 nT at the magnetic equator to 60,000 nT at the magnetic poles.
+The geomagnetic field at or near the surface of the Earth originates largely from within and around the earth's core.
+It can be described in terms of the declination (D), inclination (I), and the total force vector F (Figure 5).
+The vertical component of the magnetic intensity of the earth's magnetic field varies with latitude, from a minimum of around 30,000 nT at the magnetic equator to 60,000 nT at the magnetic poles.

-2.5.
-Magnetics instruments
+3.5 Magnetics instruments